-Display labels – shows categorical labels of bar and pie charts on the x-axis.
+Display labels – hide or show categorical labels of bar and pie charts on the x-axis.

-Display data values – shows the data label, meaning frequency of variable values or subcodes.
+Display data values – hide or show the data label, meaning frequency of variable values or subcodes.

-Display percentages – shows relative, rather than absolute frequencies.
+Display percentages – show relative, rather than absolute frequencies.

-Display missing values – shows missing values category.
+Display missing values – hide or show missing values category.

-Display legend – shows the legend, which is switched “off” by default in bar charts.
+Display legend – hide or show the legend, which is switched “off” by default in bar charts.

-Display scale – shows the scale axis in bar charts.
+Display scale – hide or show the scale axis in bar charts.

-Display text – shows textual description of diagram.
+Display text – hide or show textual description of diagram.